sowcow/blog/content/posts/senso.md

 - movies
 ---

+Beautiful aesthetics.
-Beatiful views of Venice and Italy and other aesthetics of course.
+Not to say about views of Venice and Italy.
 Both strong feelings and something different also.

 My version of the movie was missing Livia money explanation scene :).